vaginessa/blog/articles/from-quicknotes/w4re-using-mysql-in-docker-for-local-testing-in-go.md

 * if the container is stopped, re-start it with `docker start`
 * if the container is already running, extract ip address/port from the output

-MySQL database is stored in a mounted directory so that it persists even if the container is stopped.
+MySQL database is stored in a local directory mounted by the container.
+That way data persists even if the container is stopped.

-The script is very re-usable.
+The script is re-usable.
 You can customize it by changing:

 * the base MySQL container.
 In my case it's [`mysql:5.6`](https://hub.docker.com/_/mysql/)
 * where MySQL data is stored
-* name of the container, which should by unique for the project
+* name of the container, which should by unique to the project
 * port on which the database is exposed locally.
-In the container MySQL listens on standard port 3306, it must be exposed locally on a unique port
+In the container MySQL listens on standard port 3306.
+It must be exposed locally on a unique port

-This can be adapted for other databases, like PostgreSQL.
+It can be adapted for other databases, like PostgreSQL.

 We should only start docker when running locally.
 In my software I use cmd-line flag `-production` to distinguish between running production and locally.